EhsanPeymani/Matlab_Csharp_using_TypeSafeMode/README.md

 The marshaling data between .NET and MATLAB is not carried out by MWArray API.
 Instead, a type-safe interface is designed to automate data conversion between .NET and MATLAB.
 See http://blogs.mathworks.com/loren/2011/06/03/introducing-type-safe-apis-with-builder-ne/ for a nice discussion on type-safe APIs.

+Also, do visit this website for many good blogs on deployment https://blogs.mathworks.com/loren/category/deployment/

 I have explored manual data marshaling using MWArray here https://github.com/EhsanPeymani/Matlab_Csharp_using_MWArray.

 MATLAB M-Code and MATLAB Compiler SDK projects are in M-Code and MCS Projects folder.